rwhaling/dinosaur/README.md

 ## what does it do?
 The CGI protocol is awesomely trivial: no threads, no network, no sockets, just STDIN, STDOUT, and environment variables--which happens to align with the bare-metal power of Scala Native.
 Dinosaur provides basic utilities for working with these primitives, but it also provides a straightforward Router API that should be familiar to anyone who's worked with Node, Flask, Sinatra, or the like.

-But that's not all -- Dinosaur provides a Dockerfile for reproducible, containerized builds of your Scala Native app, as well as a built-in uWSGI web server.
+But that's not all -- Dinosaur provides a Dockerfile for reproducible, containerized builds of your Scala Native app, as well as a built-in Apache httpd web server.

 ## example code
 ```scala